New class of exact solutions to Einstein-Maxwell-dilaton theory on four-dimensional Bianchi type IX geometry: Uplifting to higher dimensions

 By considering the constraint that we found on the coupling constants $ab=-2$, we find that $p=4$.
 Moreover, for having the exact same action as (\ref{action5}), we consider,

 Therefore, we can uplift our solutions to a higher dimensional theory without a cosmological constant.

-Now we study the uplifting of the solutions to the five-dimensional Einstein-Maxwell-dilaton theory to higher than five-dimensional theories, where the non-zero coupling constants are equal.

-The solutions to the five-dimensional Einstein-Maxwell-dilaton theory to higher $(5+{\cal D})$ dimensional Einstein-Maxwell theory with a cosmological constant, is possible only if equation (\ref{DD}) holds.
+Now we study the uplifting of the solutions to the five-dimensional Einstein-Maxwell-dilaton theory to higher than five-dimensional theories, where the non-zero coupling constants are equal.The solutions to the five-dimensional Einstein-Maxwell-dilaton theory to higher $(5+{\cal D})$ dimensional Einstein-Maxwell theory with a cosmological constant, is possible only if equation (\ref{DD}) holds.
 In order to have ${\cal D} \geq 1$, we find the coupling constant $a$ satisfies,

 The range of coupling constant $a$ as given by (\ref{coupling}), is in contrast to the condition (\ref{constraint}) for the coupling constant.
 Therefore, the uplifting of solutions to the Einstein-Maxwell-dilaton theory to a higher dimensional Einstein-Maxwell theory with a cosmological constant is not possible.